 Stop 2: Bartram’s Garden – America’s First Botanical Garden

 5400 Lindbergh Blvd., Philadelphia, Pennsylvania

-Open year round from dawn to dusk.
+Open year round from dawn to dusk, free admission.
 Visit bartramsgarden.org to plan your visit.

 Additional Recommendations Nearby

-➔ Walk a few blocks east along Baltimore Avenue to reach Dock Street (701 S. 50th St).
-This is some of the best pizza around (they recommend the Fig Jam), made in an old converted fire station that also houses Dock Street’s brewery (too many good beers to choose; try a flight).
+➔ Cool off with a beverage from Carbon Copy (701 S. 50th St).
+This is some of the best beer and pizza around.
+Made in an old converted fire station, this brewery operation has too many good beers to choose!

 ➔ West Philadelphia food scene: Baltimore Avenue is home to a ton of great restaurants.
 Favorites include:

 - Saad’s (Middle Eastern)

 - Ice Cave for shaved ice and popsicles